AMS777/ams-bl/README.md

 # ams-bl

-Lumen boilerplate.
+This project is a boilerplate of the PHP micro-framework Lumen to start quickly a project with some functionality added like:
+- User register.
+- User login.
+- Emailing.

+Recomended for JSON API projects.

+## Installing

-Lumen 5.6.
+Lumen version installed: 5.6.

+Take this project as the starting point of your own API project.

-After cloning this project, remember creating the ".env" file by copying ".env.example", and change the application key.
+Create the `.env` file by copying `.env.example`, and set the application key.
 You can generate a random key on Linux with:

-openssl rand -base64 32
+`openssl rand -base64 32`

-Serve the project locally, on command line in the project directory:
+To serve the project locally, on command line in the project directory:

-php -S localhost:8000 -t public
+`php -S localhost:8000 -t public`

 More info about installation: